 3. Make Yourself Easy to Hire

-I like to repeat it in the footer as well, just in case someone missed it the first time.
+I like to repeat it in the footer, just in case someone missed it the first time.

 4. Have a Web Presence